 Sandes: the soldier’s friend

-Sadly, after over 150 years of service, Sandes Soldier’s Homes have had to close and Sandes has ceased its service to HM Forces.
+Sadly, after over 150 years of service, Sandes Soldier’s Homes closed in Sep 23 and Sandes has ceased its service to HM Forces.

 The charity was started in 1869 by a young woman, Elise Sandes.
 She was deeply concerned for the welfare of English soldiers in her home town of Tralee who were scorned by civilian society.
 Recognising the temptations and loneliness of these men serving away from home, she went against the prejudice of her time offering them friendship and inviting them to meetings in her mother’s home.